microsoft/aed-rust-learn-content/automated-tests/includes/5-integration-tests.md

 # Integration Tests

 While unit and documentation tests provide conciseness and specific tests, it is generally a good idea to test our crate as a whole, to test that many parts of our code work correctly together.

 Rust test suite can also handle *integration tests* so that we can test our library in the same way any other code would, meaning we can only call functions that are part of our library’s public API.

 Cargo looks for integration tests in *tests* directory (next to the *src* folder) and will run each source file in it.

 Lets try out how to write integration tests by creating a new small project.
 Run the following commands in your terminal:

 ```sh
 $ cargo new --lib rusty_pizza
 $ cd rusty_pizza
 ```

-For this example, we will use a simple `Pizza` struct with private and public methods.
+For this example, we'll use a simple `Pizza` struct with private and public methods.

 ```rust
 pub struct Pizza {